Ptrskay3/async-await/slides.md

 # Let's talk about JavaScript!

-- It's said to be _Asynchronous, single threaded_.
+- JavaScript said to be _asynchronous and single threaded_.

 ```js
 function fryEgg(egg) {